 TIWB is focused on promoting hands-on assistance by sending Experts to build audit and audit-related skills pertaining to specific international tax matters and the development of general audit skills within developing tax administrations.
 Experts will work together with tax auditors from the Host Administration on actual audit cases.

 TIWB facilitates expert audit assistance in areas such as transfer pricing; thin capitalisation; advance pricing agreements; anti-avoidance rules; consumption taxes (e.g. VAT, GST); high net-worth individuals; pre-audit risk assessment and case selection; audit investigatory techniques; and industry-specific or sector-specific issues.
 TIWB does not cover assistance relating to customs matters nor is concerned with providing policy support, advice on legislative changes, issues related to (re)negotiations or other aspects of international tax treaties, or litigation, as existing organisations and programmes already offer support to developing country tax administrations on these matters.

 In addition to tax audit assistance, the TIWB Governing Board fully supports the extension of the TIWB niche approach into new technical areas.
-Tax crime investigation and effective use of data shared through informational exchange mechanisms will be priorities that strike at stemming illicit financial flows.
-Work is proposed to explore tax treaty negotiations, tax and natural resource contracts, and environmentally related taxation.
+Criminal tax investigation and effective use of data shared through informational exchange mechanisms will be priorities that strike at stemming illicit financial flows.
+Work is proposed to explore tax and natural resource contracts and environmentally related taxation.